JohnStrunk/wahoo-results/docs/configuration.rst

     received for a lane differ by more than 0.3s, the time for that lane will not be displayed.
 The displayed result will be "--:--.--" instead.
 This prevents showing results where there may have been a timing anomoly.
-Fullscreen
-    Selecting this option runs the scoreboard in fullscreen (non-windowed) mode.
-Leaving it de-selected will display the scoreboard in a normal window that can be moved, resized, maximized, etc.
 Text, background, and title colors
     Clicking on the corresponding color swatch allows customizing the color for each of these items.